kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 For your contribution, consider reading everything in our [`docs/contributing`](https://github.com/paritytech/polkadot-sdk/tree/master/docs/contributor) folder.

 What we expect further from you, as an internal developer, is to be *even more conscious* of writing high quality PR description, and expecting it from others.
-This is directly a function of what we mentioned above in [[Runtime Function Onboarding#💊 The Reality of What we Do\|Runtime Function Onboarding#💊 The Reality of What we Do]]: Flying close to users.
+This is directly a function of what we mentioned above in [[Posts/Runtime Function Onboarding 2024#💊 The Reality of What We Do\|#💊 The Reality of What We Do]]: Flying close to users.

 Our changes often effect many (if not hundreds) of down-stream projects.
 It is therefore important that you precisely explain and highlight any breaking changes in your **PR description**.
 Try to provide explanation for down-stream teams how this change would affect them and how this can be integrated into their project.
 Place notes that are only relevant to PR review in a separate `hackmd`.